-We understand the stress that results if you get hurt on the job.
-While coping with physical injuries, you must also communicate with your employer, insurance companies, doctors’ offices, nurse case managers, and the workers’ compensation system.
+We understand the confusion and frustration that often results when you get hurt on the job.
+While coping with pain and injuries and working towards your physical recovery, there are phone calls to be made, forms to be filled out, communication that must take place between your employer, insurance companies, doctors’ offices, nurse case managers …. the list goes on and on.

 Knowing your rights is half the battle, and the Pantazis Law Firm can help you obtain the benefits you deserve.

 Meeting with an attorney is always recommended when you’ve been hurt at work, as the workers’ compensation system is very complex and it is often difficult to figure out which benefits are available to you and how to go about receiving them.

 Knowing your rights is half the battle – our team will help you understand the benefits you are owed and work diligently to obtain them for you.

 Our lead attorney in NC workers’ comp, Annemarie Pantazis is a Board-Certified North Carolina Specialist Attorney in Workers’ Compensation Law.
 She is nationally recognized and the recipient of many honors and awards during her time practicing law, including recognition in several categories as a Best of the Best North Carolina Super Lawyer in 2015, 2016, 2017, and 2018.
 She is the author of several publications on workers’ compensation, is regularly invited to speak as an expert in North Carolina workers’ compensation law, and teaches continuing legal education classes on the subject.